Changes the type of an expression.

 to zero if two integers are equidistant to the original floating point

-value, unless the floating point value is NaN
+value, unless the floating point value is NaN in which

 specified by the cast.